 The State reserves the right to change the aggregate principal amount of either or both series of the Bonds and the maturity schedule for either series after the determination of the winning bid by increasing or decreasing the principal amount of each maturity by such amount as may be necessary to (i) produce sufficient funds for the purposes for which the Bonds are being issued after taking into account any premium to be received by the State, and (ii) to produce substantially level annual payments of principal on the Bonds.
 In such event, the final aggregate principal amount of each series of the Bonds will be increased or decreased by the net amount of such change or changes in principal amount of one or more maturities, which net change will not exceed fifteen percent (15%) of the original aggregate principal amount of each series of the Bonds.
 The State anticipates that the final maturity schedule will be communicated to the successful bidders by 3:00 p.m.
 Eastern Daylight Saving Time on the date of award provided the State has received the reoffering prices and yields for the Bonds from the successful bidders within one hour after being notified of the awards of the Bonds.
-The adjusted bid prices will not change the per-bond underwriter's discount as calculated from the bid and reoffering prices required to be delivered to the State as stated herein.
+The adjusted bid prices will reflect changes in the dollar amount of the underwriter's discounts and original issue premiums, but will not change the per-bond underwriter's discount as calculated from the bid and reoffering prices required to be delivered to the State as stated herein.
 The successful bidder for each series may not withdraw its bid or change the interest rates bid or initial reoffering prices as a result of any changes made to the principal amounts within these limits.

-\Preliminary, subject to change as described herein.
+^{}Preliminary, subject to change as described herein.